- What is peer pressure?

-- Participating in competitions or be part of a group like a sports or singing group.
+- Participating in competitions or joining groups like a sports or singing group.

-- Doing risky acts like breaking a rule.
+- Doing risky acts like breaking rules.
 Often the rule is broken in a group or after seeing someone in the peer circle do it.

 - Indulging in activities like smoking, drinking, using drugs, or sexual activities.

 As the examples indicate, peer pressure can be both negative and positive.